ferstaberinde/F3/README.md

   * Strings such as 'aaf', 'nato' etc. can now be used when forcing a specific faction loadout (instead of a precise faction string such as 'ind_f').
 * Updated Assign AI Gear component:
   * Added support for the Syndikat faction.
-  * All BIS factions are now processed unless specifically excluded.
+  * All factions are now processed unless specifically excluded.
   * Non-recognised units keep their default gear.
-  * fn_setAISkill now exits without an error message if AI skills are not set.
 * Updated Admin Briefing component:
   * Added support for the Syndikat faction.
   * NATO and CSAT Pacific factions see default NATO and CSAT breifings.